waterdudu/DDScrollView/README.md

 an autoresize scrollview

-DDScrollView
+Usage
 ============

-Usage:Just add DDScrollView.h and DDScrollView.m in your project.
+Just add DDScrollView.h and DDScrollView.m in your project.
-There is also a UIlabel category to create autoresized UILabel, you can test DDScrollView with this category.
+NOTE:There is also a UIlabel category to create autoresized UILabel, you can test DDScrollView with this category.

 1 new property of DDScrollView in your viewcontroller.h